mti-ict-git/gym-control-panel/doc/register-flow.md

-# Register Flow — Frontend and Backend
+# Booking Flow — Frontend and Backend

-- Trigger: User clicks Register on the Gym Booking form
+- Trigger: User clicks Book on the Gym Booking form
 - Goal: Create a booking in GymDB with quota/duplicate checks and enrich data from MasterDB/CardDB

 ## Frontend